w3c/wot-binding-templates/registry-requirements.md

   - Reasons Behind the Requirement: It is easier to update in the long term.
 - Association of a binding with the TD specification (registry entry) SHOULD be confirmed by the WoT Working Group or its custodian.
 In other words, a person needs some permission and/or confirmation to authoritatively say that a given binding can be used with TD version X. The custodian of this registry is the WoT WG in the beginning.
   - Reasons Behind the Requirement: WoT WG is the manager of the registry.
+- The binding document (registry entry) CAN be hosted by another entity than the custodian.

 ## Content of Registry Definition